joejordan/CramBit/README.md

    bytes1 packedBytes1 = CramBit.pack(packInstructions);
 ```

 Unpacking is pretty easy as well.
-CramBit has a helper function to convert your pack instructions into an unpack map, essentially an array of values that represent the maxBits for each packed value.
+CramBit has a helper function called `packToUnpackMap` that will convert your pack instructions into an unpack map, essentially an array of values that represent the maxBits for each packed value.
 Unpacking can be done like this:

 ```solidity
    // generate an unpack map from our packInstructions